ntiwari78/mgmt/BusinessNegotiations/Readme.md

 - Focusing on interests in negotiations can lead to a mutually acceptable solution.

   - A focus on interests can lead to a win-win situation for both parties.
+## Mutual Adjustment

+### Mutual Adjustment in Negotiation

+- Negotiation is driven by mutual adjustment

+  - Constant give and take affects negotiation landscape
+  - Parties adjust strategies based on each other's actions
+- Recognizing the dynamic and making concessions is crucial

+  - Effective negotiators understand people's adjustments and the fluid nature of negotiation

+### Dilemmas in Mutual Adjustment

+- Dilemma of honesty

+  - Concerns how much truth to disclose during negotiations
+  - Telling everything may lead to disadvantage, while telling nothing may cause a stalemate
+- Dilemma of trust

+  - Concerns how much to believe of what the other party says
+  - Trust may depend on the other party's reputation and current actions

+### Building Trust in Negotiation

+- Trust can be built through outcome perceptions

+  - Convincing the other party that the proposed solution benefits them
+- Trust can also be built through process perceptions

+  - Fair and balanced proposal or give and take build trust

+### Flexibility in Negotiation

+- Parties need to be flexible about the negotiation processes

+  - Protecting own interests while finding ways to satisfy others
+  - Responding strategically to power tactics

+### Decision Making in Negotiation

+- Involves judgments and choices

+  - Judgment: recognizing and evaluating opponent's content
+  - Choice: selecting an option from the content or list of options presented
+- Both sides need decision-making authority and commitment to the final deal

+### Managing Tangibles and Intangibles

+- Tangibles

+  - Concrete elements (e.g., price, terms, delivery timelines)
+  - Negotiators focus on bargaining over these aspects
+- Intangibles

+  - Underlying psychological motivations influencing parties
+  - Affect judgment about what is fair or right in conflict resolution

+### Importance of Honesty in Negotiation

+- "why do good negotiators never lie? why is it a fact they would not lie? because lying in negotiation damages trust and reputation making future negotiations challenging"

+  - Skilled negotiators use tactics such as remaining silent, playing dumb, or blaming rules to avoid lying
+  - Honesty builds trust and opens doors to mutually beneficial deals

+### Key Elements of Negotiation

+- Two or more parties

+  - Interdependence, give and take process, mutual adjustment, flexibility, decision-making ability, managing tangibles, and resolving the intangibles
+- Familiar everyday and business examples used for explaining the definition and key characteristics

+  - Understanding the foundational elements of negotiation for ease of understanding the content